snehal96/pollIt/README.md

 # pollIt

-A MERN Stack voting application social media application which allows a user to create, vote and delete a poll.
+A MERN Stack voting application which allows a user to create, vote and delete a poll.
+Only verfied users are allowed to vote in the polls.
+Used JWT authentication for session management and account verification.